Yitzhak Berchunsky

 זכר ימות עולם בינו שנות דור ודור שאל אביך ויגדך זקניך ויאמרו לך פרשת האזינו |

-Renew or Join TodayJoin today and get the rest of 2023 for free!
-Membership runs through the end of 2024.
 Calendar of EventsWorld-Class Speakers!We have a lineup of truly world class speakers coming to you wherever in the world you are, from wherever in the world they are.
 We normally meet the 4th Sunday of each month.

 Virtual meetings are via Zoom.
 You must register in advance by clicking the link for the meeting you want to attend.
 Registration only takes a few seconds.
 Attendance at virtual meetings is free to OCJGS members.
 If you are not a member, please consider joining.
 Otherwise, the charge for non-members is $5.
 Please visit the Membership page to join or pay your $5 fee.
-December 17 at 10:00 am (Pacific time zone)
+March 23 at 10:00 am (Pacific time zone)

 |